sbustamante/CosmicVoidsPaper/RefereeResponse.md

 More minor things:
 ==

 7. **I'm confused a bit about the middle panels of Fig. 1.
 The title, "Visual impresion for lambda_th=..."  is strange.
 Aren't there several thresholds here?
 Also, what are the blue dots?
 Also "impresion" is  misspelled.**

     Response:
-    - For each cell, the environment is determined according the relative strenght of each eigenvalue with respect to the lambda_th value, so only a threshold is required (please refer to 2nd paragraph of subsec.
-      2.1).
-Blue dots were dark matter halos (FOF), but we have deleted them for clarity.
-Typo "impresion" also corrected.
+    - We have rewritten the caption.
+There are two different thresholds, one for each web finder.
+Blue dots were dark matter halos (FOF).
+We removed them for clarity.
+The typo ("impresion") is  also corrected.

 8. **Sect 3.3, 2nd paragraph: I do not see why "the analysis of [y]our results" shows that a fixed Cartesian